spdk/spdk/doc/peer_2_peer.md

 * In some systems when performing peer-2-peer DMAs between PCIe EPs that are directly connected to the Root Complex (RC) the DMA may fail or the performance may not be great.
-Basically your milage may vary.
+Basically your mileage may vary.
 It is recommended that you use a PCIe switch (such as those provided by Broadcom or Microsemi) as that is know to provide good performance.